tomhea/os_zero/README.md

 - `DICT_insert` allocates a new node by `sbrk(16)`, and no other function allocates/deallocates memory.
 - There are no "deletions" in this dict.
 The most you can do is `DICT_get` a node and modify it's `len` to `FFFFFFFF`, so that it won't get found.

+I took some time and wrote the text-assembly for each of the next 3 DICT functions, and planned on paper how I would test each function.
+It will take some time.

+Let's remember what's it all for - After the dict functions are implemented and tested, I will be able to write an assembler.
+And after testing it and every opcode, I will be able to just write textual-assembly and make my life much easier.
+Then, I will be able to implement an actual compiler, and after testing it I will be able to write C-style code and actually start writing an OS, drivers, real programs much easier.
+Even just an assembler will be enough.
+Just be patient.
+Today we focus on writing some dict functions.

 #### Globals / Syscalls added:
 - `strncmp(str1: a0, str2: a1, n: a2) -> a0` - `sys220` JUMPER.
 - `DICT_initialize(buffer: a0) -> None` - `sys230` JUMPER.